Find the best 1-year fixed mortgage rate

 The popularity of 1-year fixed mortgage rates

-Though fixed-rate mortgages are very common, representing 72% of all mortgages, the 1-year mortgage term is one of the least popular terms, representing less than 10% of the market.
+Though fixed-rate mortgages are very common, representing the majority of all mortgages in Canada, the 1-year mortgage term is one of the least popular terms, representing less than 10% of the market.
 The popularity of 1-year mortgage rates in Canada does not vary much by age.

 What drives changes in 1-year fixed mortgage rates?